Liver cirrhosis treatment - Stem cells treatment clinic

 Although the liver can be recovered, there are no warning signs it is failing until it is too late.
 Once the line is crossed between the chronic liver disease and the final stage or liver failure, there are fewer options.
 Up to now, there is no «liver dialysis» that can rehabilitate liver function in the way that kidney failure is treated.
 Transplantation is currently the only effective treatment for liver failure, but it has many drawbacks, including the risk of rejection, risks associated with surgery, and a shortage of donors.
 It is estimated that for every donor organ there are 30 patients on a waiting list, and many people die from end-stage liver disease waiting for a donor organ.

 Although dozens of patients with acute liver failure have received hepatocyte transplants from cadaveric donors, with some improvement in liver function, the effects were short lived and there was no overall survival benefit.
 The major challenges with this approach – shortage of cadaveric donors and immune suppression of patients – are essentially the same as for whole organ transplants.

 As far back as 2000, researchers showed that hepatocytes could grow in the body on non-liver cell sources.
 This phenomenon is called transdifferentiation.
-Today, autologous (from the patient) adipose tissue stem cells are the only stem cells that have been used clinically for treating liver disease.
-The major advantage with using these cells is that because they come from the patient, there is no risk of rejection when they are transplanted back.
-The stem cells are transdifferentiating into hepatocytes as as well as producing soluble factors that promote regeneration and repair.
+Today, we clinically use donated or autologous (from the patient) adipose tissue stem cells for treating liver disease.
+When introduced to the patient’s body, stem cells are transdifferentiating into hepatocytes as as well as producing soluble factors that promote regeneration and repair.
 There is also the possibility that the stem cells may be fusing with resident hepatocytes to direct their regeneration.

 Mesenchymal stem cells are found throughout the adult body in tissues such as bone, muscle, cartilage and fat.